Table of Contents

 Food poisoning with bacterial toxins

 The disease occurs due to the intake of bacterial toxins, the multiplication of bacteria itself is no trigger.
-In Germany, in most cases there is a contamination of food with staphylococcus aureus.
+In most cases, there is a contamination of food with Staphylococcus aureus.
 One reason can be a lack of hand hygiene in the preparation of food.
 The bacteria are indeed killed by cooking, but not the enterotoxins they release.
 A very rapid onset of symptoms, about 30 minutes to 2 hours after eating, and an equally short duration of diarrhea symptoms are characteristic.
 Classically, several people are affected at the same time.
 Even bacillus and clostridia species can form enterotoxins and cause similar symptoms.

 Other food poisonings

-In food borne infections, pathogenic germs are absorbed by the food, and the microorganisms multiply in the intestine.
+In foodborne infections, pathogenic germs are absorbed by the food, and the microorganisms multiply in the intestine.
 Even these often produce toxins, which is why there can be no clear separation of the food poisoning here.

 Etiology of salmonellosis

-The salmonella enteritis is caused by the consumption of contaminated drinking water or infectious food as result of insufficient hygiene.
+The salmonella enteritis is caused by the consumption of contaminated drinking water or infectious food as a result of insufficient hygiene.
 The pathogen is salmonella enteritidis, however out of the more than 2,600 known salmonella serotypes, another 30 pathogens are gastroenteritis pathogens.
 In 2004, a new subspecies called salmonella choleraesuis was discovered, which is very resistant against antibiotics and more frequently results in the death of patients.